BarendvR/SocialWeb/README.md

 Because of the Twitter ToS we can not make our data publicly available, but if you want acces to the data please contact us at barendvanrooij@gmail.com and we will see what we can do.

 The COVID-19 statistics used in this project came from https://github.com/CSSEGISandData/COVID-19/ The file 'casesDeathRecoveries.py' contains the Python script that gets the data provided by that git repository.
 It outputs the current total number of confirmed coronavirus cases, deaths and recoveries.
-It also exports the number of confirmed cases, deaths and recoveries per day to CSV files and plots this data on a graph.
+It also exports the number of confirmed cases, deaths and recoveries per day to CSV files which can be found in [Data/Cases](Data/Cases)  and plots this data on a graph.

 The data is further processed and explored in:
 [Data notebook](Data.ipynb)